Last Updated on February 26, 2021 by admin

 Things you should know before you pick a convertible crib

-No.1: Read the crib’s description:
+- Read the crib’s description:

-Some convertible cribs convert into a toddler bed without a safety guardrail.
-But those who have it, are available with or without a toddler rail included in the price.
+- Some convertible cribs convert into a toddler bed without a safety guardrail.
+But those who have it are available with or without a toddler rail included in the price.

-You can use the same mattress in the crib, toddler bed, and daybed.
-Great options for convertible cribs are dual-sided crib mattresses, which grow with the crib.
-Those mattresses have two sides of different firmness, a firm side for baby, and a more cozy side for the toddler.
+- An excellent option for convertible cribs is a dual-sided crib mattress, which grows with the crib.
+It has two sides of different firmness, a firm side for the baby and a cozy side for the toddler.

-3. Portable crib
+3. Portable cribs

 4. Cribs with extra storage

-- cribs with an attached changing table
+- Cribs with an attached changing table

-- cribs with under crib drawer and changing table
+- Cribs with under crib drawer and changing table

-1. Convertible crib with a drawer:
+1. Convertible cribs with a trundle drawer: